 All candidates for graduate degrees or certificates are required to apply for Graduation to the School of Graduate Studies Office before the end of the semester prior to the semester of graduation to allow time for the Registrar to complete a degree audit.
 This would normally be at the end of the fall semester for those anticipating completion in the summer.
 No student will be placed on the prospective graduation list until this application is on file in the Registrar's Office.
-There are four conferral dates each year (mid-January, early May, late July, and early December).
+There are three conferral dates each year that would apply to graduate studies for the following semesters or terms: Spring, Summer, and Fall.
+Degrees are conferred at the conferral date after all requirements have been met, including internship hours and final grades.
 There is one commencement ceremony each year in mid-May.
 All grades must be posted prior to the desired graduation date.